 - make a thick batter for making pakoras and season with some cumin powder and black pepper powder.

 - in a non-stick kadai or pan, heat oil.

-- fry the pakoras till they become crisp and golden.
+- when the oil is sufficiently hot then drop spoonful of the batter and fry the kaddu pakoras till they become crisp and golden.

-- drain on paper napkins to remove excess oil.
+- drain kaddu pakoras on paper napkins to remove extra oil.

 - serve kaddu pakoras with yogurt which has been sweetened with sugar.